-The SWOT shows the strengths and weaknesses within the business and the opportunities and threats outside the business.
+SWOT analysis is a straightforward model that analyzes an organization’s strengths, weaknesses, opportunities, and threats to create the foundation of a marketing strategy.
 It is important to address the weaknesses and make improvements so that they are no longer weaknesses.
 It is good to know your strengths as this is where you can stand out from competitors and add value to customers.

 It is also important to be aware of the opportunities in the industry/market and threats.
 This means that you can future proof the business as best you can, in addition, to taking advantage of the opportunities.

 Once you have reviewed the SWOT you can work out what are the critical success factors that are really going to help you scale your business.

 What are you going to focus on that is going to move the dial and help you make a difference?